wikimedia/operations-docker-images-docker-pkg/README.rst

 * Changelog based versioning (with nightly builds support)
 * Templating of common operations like installing packages, or image references
-* Helpers for build environment maintenance: simple purging of images and an utility to update recursively the changelogs
+* Helpers for build environment maintenance: simple purging of images and a utility to recursively update changelogs

 Overview
 --------

 ``docker-pkg`` can perform three fundamental actions:

 * ``build`` [BUILD_OPTS] <directory> which builds the images in the directory
 * ``prune`` [PRUNE_OPTS] <directory> which prunes old images from the local daemon
 * ``update`` [UPDATE_OPTS] <name> <directory> will create a changelog entry for <name> and all its dependent images so that they will be rebuilt with the next build.

-as can be seen, in all cases we provide the software with a directory where our image definitions are located.

-``docker-pkg`` will thscan that directory recursively for directories containing:
+As can be seen, in all cases we provide ``docker-pkg`` with a directory where our image definitions are located.  ``docker-pkg`` will scan that directory recursively for directories containing:

 * A ``Dockerfile.template`` file
 * A debian-formatted ``changelog``